 She has a Ph.D. in ecology, focusing on the energy and environmental aspects of transportation, from UC Davis and an M.S. in public policy analysis from the University of Rochester.
 After completing her master's degree, she worked as a consultant to the U.S. Department of Energy and the Environmental Protection Agency in Washington, D.C.
 From 2000 to 2001, she was a post-doctoral researcher at UC Berkeley.

-She has authored 45 journal articles, over 100 reports and proceedings articles, three book chapters, and co-edited one book.
+She has authored 51 journal articles, over 100 reports and proceedings articles, three book chapters, and co-edited one book.
 She has also served as a guest editor for Energies and the International Journal of Sustainable Transportation (IJST).
 Her research projects on carsharing, smart parking, and older mobility have received national awards.
-In May 2010 and May 2007, she received an “Excellence in Management” award from UC Berkeley.
+In May 2010 and 2007, she received an “Excellence in Management” award from UC Berkeley.
 She has served on the ITS World Congress program committee since 2002 and was the chair of the Emerging and Innovative Public Transport and Technologies Committee of the Transportation Research Board (TRB) from 2004 to 2011.
-In addition, she is on the editorial board of IJST (2011 to present), a member of the National Academies’ Transit Research Analysis Committee (2011 to present), and chair of ITS America’s Livable Communities Committee (2011 to present).
+She is on the editorial board of IJST (2011 to present), a member of the National Academies’ Transit Research Analysis Committee (2011 to present), and chair of the subcommittee for Shared-Use Vehicle Public Transport Systems of TRB (2013 to present).

 She envisions a new transportation future in which advanced information and alternative fuel technologies are integrated to offer travelers many of the same advantages as personal vehicles, yet provide a set of options for tripmaking that is more diverse and environmentally and socially sustainable.